Trump wins South Carolina, easily beating Haley in her home state and closing in on GOP nomination

 “She’s done some good things,” Davis Paul, 36, said about Haley as he waited for Trump at a recent rally in Conway.
 “But I just don’t think she’s ready to tackle a candidate like Trump.
 I don’t think many people can.”

+About an hour later, Haley took the stage and said: “What I saw today was South Carolina’s frustration with our country’s direction.
+I’ve seen that same frustration nationwide.”

+“I don’t believe Donald Trump can beat Joe Biden,” Haley said, later adding: “I said earlier this week that no matter what happens in South Carolina, I would continue to run.
+I’m a woman of my word.”

-Haley insisted in recent days that she would head straight to Michigan for its Tuesday primary, the last major contest before Super Tuesday.
+She said she plans to head to Michigan for its primary on Tuesday — the last major contest before Super Tuesday.
 Still, she faces questions about where she might be able to win a contest or be competitive.

 Trump and Biden are already behaving like they expect to face off in November.